 «The Key to My Architecture»

-As an architect, a pioneer of Modernism; as an urbanist and author, a guarantee for sensation; as a designer, the creator of timeless armchairs: Le Corbusier – born in 1887 as Charles-Edouard Jeanneret-Gris in Switzerland’s La Chaux-de-Fonds – was a berserk of creative power, fabulously productive, incredibly creative, in his own lifetime equally idolized and demonized.
+As an architect, a pioneer of Modernism; as an urbanist and author, a guarantee for sensation; as a designer, the creator of timeless armchairs: Le Corbusier – born in 1887 as Charles-Edouard Jeanneret-Gris in Switzerland’s La Chaux-de-Fonds – was a berserk of creative power, fabulously productive, incredibly inventive, in his own lifetime equally idolized and demonized.

 He drew his strength and inspiration for this tour de force from his art.
 It is «the key to my architecture», he repeatedly emphasized.
 500 oil paintings – many worth millions –, thousands of drawings and collages, hundreds of prints, and many tapestries, sculptures, and enamel works bear testimony.
 In these, he developed his formal arsenal, searched for balance of proportion, which he then used as an architect.